What would typically qualify as hospital/major medical expenses?

 Not all these services take place in a hospital – for example, in-rooms procedures such as colonoscopies, and many of the expensive treatments for cancer (under the oncology benefit) take place out of hospital.

-On the other hand, just because you are obtaining a medical service inside a hospital building (for example, visiting the Emergency Rooms (ER), or the pathologists), does not mean that such a service will be covered in terms of your hospital benefits, as it may form part of your dayto- day benefits, instead.
+Just because you are obtaining a medical service inside a hospital facility (for example, visiting the Emergency Rooms (ER), or the pathologists), does not mean that such a service will be covered in terms of your hospital benefits, as it may form part of your day-to-day benefits, instead.
 (A visit to the emergency rooms [ER] that is of a serious nature and results in admission to hospital would qualify under hospital/major medical benefits.)

 This chapter outlines the hospital/major medical expenses covered by the Society.